digital-asset/daml/docs/source/error-codes/self-service/index.rst

 The introduction of the self-service error codes means that some of the gRPC error codes returned from service endpoints change.
 Consult the sections below for details on those changes.

-Note that the tables below contain entries only for cases where a gRPC codes was changed.
+Note that the tables below contain entries only for cases where a gRPC code was changed.
 For example, a service method previously returning gRPC error code ``CODE_A`` may now return ``CODE_B`` for some error condition while returning ``CODE_A`` for other conditions, and only an entry for the change from ``CODE_A`` in ``CODE_B`` is included in the table below.